About us

 Alan Behagg MBE

 Educated at Sandhurst and Oxford, Alan served in the Army for nearly 30 years.
 He left in 1996 and has worked at board level as the HR director in a major British university.
-He has been a Trust member for over five years and Chairman since April 2017.
+He has been a Trust member for over eight years and was Chairman between 2017 and 2024.
 Alan is committed to ensuring the Trust runs effectively and reaches the most service pupils, particularly those whose parents might not necessarily see education as their main priority.

 Maria Clohessy